Bixente Lizarazu: Style of play

 Regarded by pundits as one of the best left-backs of his generation, Lizarazu was an attacking full-back or wing-back, who was known for his passing, technique, pace, stamina, and his ability to get up the flank and provide accurate crosses from the touch-line.
 In addition to his offensive prowess, he was also known for his defensive abilities, despite his diminutive stature, which, along with his speed, allowed him to track back.

 Personal life

 After retirement, Lizarazu got involved in Brazilian jiu-jitsu.
 He competed in a jiu-jitsu competition in Europe in 2009, where he became European champion in the Blue Belt Senior 1 Light Division.
 He is also a keen surfer and works as a football pundit for French television and radio.
-In 2013, Lizarazu was described as a "tramp" by his successor as France's left back, Patrice Evra, after he and other pundits criticised Evra for giving an impromptu team talk during half-time of a 2014 FIFA World Cup qualifying match against Belarus.
+In 2013, Lizarazu was described as a "tramp" by his successor as France's left-back, Patrice Evra, after he and other pundits criticised Evra for giving an impromptu team talk during half-time of a 2014 FIFA World Cup qualifying match against Belarus.
+Lizarazu has two children.
+He is in a relationship with actress Claire Keim with whom he has a daughter.
 Lizarazu was formerly engaged to singer Elsa Lunghini from 1999 to 2006.
 Lizarazu is a native speaker of Basque and French.
-In addition, he also speaks Spanish, German, and English.
+In addition, he also speaks Spanish, German and English.